driusan/bug/README.md

 # Sample Usage

-If an environment variable named PMIT is set, that directory will be used to create and maintain issues, otherwise the bug command will walk up the tree until it finds somewhere with a subdirectory named "issues" to track issues in.
+If an environment variable named PMIT is set, that directory will be used to create and maintain issues by looking for an 'issues' folder in it, otherwise the bug command will walk up the tree until it finds somewhere with a subdirectory named "issues" to track issues in.